TanabutT/Projects/README.md

 # Projects

-project on real data skill developed on the go.
+Data science and data analytics Project on real data.
+Skill developed list in each project description.